 MAKING THE INVISIBLE VISIBLE

-Tiziana’s work was exhibited internationally in Jeju Island, Bangkok, Helsinki, London, Tbilisi, Milan, Genoa, Madrid, Copenhagen, and presented at UNIT London, The British Library, Bangkok Kunsthalle, London Design Festival, King's College London, Fondation EDF, C3 Mexico City, Milan Design Week, and The Royal Danish Academy.
+Tiziana’s work was exhibited internationally in Jeju Island, Bangkok, Helsinki, London, Tbilisi, Milan, Genoa, Madrid, Copenhagen, and presented at The National Gallery, UNIT London, The British Library, Bangkok Kunsthalle, London Design Festival, King's College London, Fondation EDF, C3 Mexico City, Milan Design Week, Palazzo Ducale Genova, and The Royal Danish Academy.

-Alongside her practice, Tiziana has been an Associate Lecturer at the University of the Arts London since 2018.
-She has guest lectured internationally at CENTRO in Mexico City, MOME in Budapest, the Institute for Technology Entrepreneurship and Design in Bangkok, and Central Saint Martins College in London, amongst others.
-As a thought leader and speaker in the data, art, and tech space, she regularly lends her voice to prominent international events.
-Her TEDx talk, for which she is a member of the Board of Advisors, crystallised the core objectives of her practice by unpacking the processes around How Sound Data Can Recreate Lost Memories.
+Alongside her practice, Tiziana has been an Associate Lecturer at the MA in Data Visualisation at the University of the Arts London since 2018.
+Her TEDx talk, crystallised the core objectives of her practice by unpacking the processes around How Sound Data Can Recreate Lost Memories.

-Tiziana lives and works in London, UK.
-Her studio is open on appointment only.
+She lives and works in London, UK.
+Her studio is open on appointment.

 Awards